|

 (proportional) to the other through a constant that is the radius.

-This issue is very similar to the difference between the momentum and
+the difference between the momentum and the energy of a moving

-energy of a moving object.
+object.
 First formulated by Leibniz,

 momentum is proportional to v